Bw3ll/JOP_ROCKET/README.md

 **Q: Have other people done JOP?**

 **A:** It is not common, and prior to our first DEFCON talk, it was extremely rare.
 We have certainly raised awareness of it a great deal.
-I have taught it in a doctoral Advanced Software Exploitation course for three years, so dozens of student have created JOP exploits.
+I previously have taught it in a doctoral Advanced Software Exploitation course for three years, so dozens of student have created JOP exploits.
 I don’t know how many people do it in the wild—certainly people can do it now with JOP ROCKET.
+I have also had different undergraduate students do JOP exploits.
+There is no special reason it has to be a Ph.D. student - anyone with strong competency in exploitation and code-reuse attacks.
 With the number of talks we have done and papers we have written – coupled with innovations such as the two-gadget dispatcher – there is no reason why anyone skilled with ROP couldn’t pick it up.

 **Q: Why was JOP ROCKET necessary?**